Winning Dogs

 Honey also turned out to be a decent brood bitch – producing 3 winners – in her fist litter.

-FIELD TRIAL WINNER BLUEBERRY SHERBET OF COMMONSHALL
+BLUEBERRY SHERBET OF COMMONSHALL

 Field Trial Winner – Blueberry Sherbet of Commonshall performed very consistently during the 2009 and 2010 seasons, where he won a total of 18 awards.
 Jack won two trials and had two 2nds, two 3rds and a 4th in Open Stakes.
 He was also awarded a Diploma of Honour in the 2010 Irish Spaniel Championships